-A Roth IRA is a great choice if you're already making regular contributions to a 401(k) and you're looking for a way to save even more retirement dollars.
+A Roth IRA is a great choice if you're already saving regularly to a 401(k) and you're looking for a way to save even more.
 The money in your 401(k) will be taxed at the time you take it out because you didn't pay taxes on your contributions.
-Roth distributions of principal will not be taxed because you've already paid taxes on those contributions.
-The investment growth in both these accounts is tax-deferred until retirement.
+Roth distributions of principal will not be taxed because you've already paid taxes on this money.

-One more significant difference between a 401(k) and a Roth IRA is that investors in a 401(k) or a traditional (non-Roth) IRA are required to begin taking distributions from those accounts at age 70.5, while there are no required minimum distributions from a Roth IRA account until after the owner's death (the account's beneficiaries may be required to take RMDs in order to avoid penalties).
+You must begin required minimum distributions (RMDs) from a 401(k) or a traditional (non-Roth) IRA at age 70½, but there are no required minimum distributions from a Roth IRA account until after the owner's death.
+The account's beneficiaries may be required to take RMDs in order to avoid penalties.

 Eligibility and Contribution Limits